Nandini-2525/Rainbow-song/README.md

 # Rainbow-song
 This is a rainbow song
+I am just practicing on github pull and push commands